Hilltop, Tacoma, Washington

 The Hilltop Neighborhood is a historically diverse neighborhood in the Tacoma, Washington Central District.

 The National Register of Historic Places specifies the geographic area of Hilltop as located within the City of Tacoma and bounded on the east by Tacoma Avenue South, on the north by Division Avenue, on the west by Sprague Avenue, and on the south by the edge of the bluff, which roughly equates to South 27th Street.
 Hilltop derives its name from its location on a high bluff overlooking Commencement Bay and the Port of Tacoma.

 Hilltop is near the historic Tacoma Public Library main branch, Bates Technical College, the Pierce County Courthouse, and the new Pierce County Correctional Facility, all of which are located on Hilltop's east side.
+Hilltop is also the home of the Evergreen State College's Tacoma Campus.
 It is adjoined by Tacoma's more affluent Stadium District.

-Sound Transit plans to build a streetcar line on Martin Luther King Jr. Way, between Division Avenue and South 19th Street, by 2022, connecting to the existing Tacoma Link in Downtown Tacoma.
+The T Line, a streetcar operated by Sound Transit, runs through Hilltop on Martin Luther King Jr. Way, between Division Avenue and South 19th Street.
+It opened as an extension of the existing line in September 2023 and connects the neighborhood to the Stadium District and Downtown Tacoma.

 Past gang activity

 The Hilltop was once notorious for drug-related gang activity, most notably related to the infamous Hilltop Crips.
 The word "Hilltop" became synonymous specifically with Tacoma's gang problems, and more generally with urban pathologies associated with the US's crack epidemic.

 The Hilltop gained a reputation for drugs and violence with the Mother's Day riots in the 1970s.
 In the early 1980s, Tacoma civic leaders sought federal dollars by accepting a large number of Cuban refugees after the Cuban Adjustment Act and the Cuban Relocation Program.
 Many of the Cubans were prison inmates released by Castro who violently took over the illicit drug trade on Tacoma’s Hilltop.
 Around 1984, an unknown Los Angeles Crip association began organizing local Hilltop youth to sell primarily powder and crack cocaine.
 A yearlong violent struggle between Cuban dealers and the Crips ensued.
 Eventually, Cubans involved in the drug trade were murdered or left town.
 By September 23, 1989, the Hilltop Crips had become powerful, with violence and homicides at a peak, and police departments overwhelmed.
 Hilltop made national news in 1989 when several United States Army Rangers got into a shootout with suspected gang members in what came to be known as the Ash Street shootout.

-In 2002 it was reported that neighborhood watch efforts, increased police presence, commercial real estate development efforts along Martin Luther King Way, the creation of the Alcohol Impact Area and rising real estate values in all areas adjoining downtown Tacoma have served to lower the amount of crime in Hilltop.
+In 2002, it was reported that neighborhood watch efforts, increased police presence, commercial real estate development efforts along Martin Luther King Way, the creation of the Alcohol Impact Area and rising real estate values in all areas adjoining downtown Tacoma have served to lower the amount of crime in Hilltop.
 In 2022, Tacoma Police numbers indicated that the Hilltop neighborhood was seeing an increase in crime.
 Some residents and businesses wrote to city leaders to express their concerns about rising crime.